vkontrimas/squint/README.md

 - Dynamic configuration
   (Currently I'm hardcoding things as I develop.)
 - More filters! ✨
+- Multiple displays! 🖥🖥
+  *Currently running a single display so multi-display set ups will need testing.*
 - `i3lock` replacement with live blurring 🚀
   *Neat if a bit wasteful.*
 - Wayland??? 💻